 YourDiabeticCat.com Dr. Elizabeth Hodgkins, DVM, JD.
 The best site on the internet for a diabetic cat.

-Remember; NEVER blindly trust your veterinarian… It’s up to all pet owners to make informed decisions that will ultimately affect the heath and lives of their cats/dog.
+Remember; NEVER blindly trust your veterinarian… It’s up to all pet parents to make informed decisions that will ultimately affect the heath and lives of their cats/dog.

 And I would always, always visit or if none are located in my area do a phone consultation with a good holistic vet regarding diet, vaccination protocols or drug therapies…